-Set the Helix Core username.
-If not called, defaults to the value of P4USER taken from any P4CONFIG file present, or from the environment as per the usual Helix Core convention.
+Set the Helix server username.
+If not called, defaults to the value of P4USER taken from any P4CONFIG file present, or from the environment as per the usual Helix server convention.
 Must be called before connecting to the Helix server.